Sweetdevil144/Nebula-OS/README.md

-# SyshtumOS
+# Nebula OS

-SyshtumOS is a simple barebones operating system written in rust for the x86_64 architecture.
+Nebula OS is a simple barebones operating system written in rust for the x86_64 architecture.